Teaching the bible in public schools

 Should expose students to critical perspectives on the Bible and a diversity of biblical interpretations.

 For more information, see Herdahl v.
 Pontotoc Cnty.
 Sch.
 Dist., 933 F. Supp.
 582, 592 (N.D.
 Miss.
 1996); Doe v.
 Human, 725 F. Supp 1503, 1506 (W.D.
 Ark.
 1989); Wiley v.
 Franklin, 468 F.Supp.
 133, 149-50 (E.D.
 Tenn.
 1979).

 Several Bible Literacy Acts were introduced in 2018, including SB 252 in West Virginia, SB 391 in Alabama, and SB 2124 in Tennessee.
 Only Tennessee’s bill became law.

-Currently, Bible courses are taught in public schools in 7 states: Arizona, Arkansas, Georgia, Kentucky, Oklahoma, Tennessee, and Texas.
+Currently, there are 7 states that mandate Bible courses in public schools: Arizona, Arkansas, Georgia, Kentucky, Oklahoma, Tennessee, and Texas.